 Apple has released a new personal security guide that explains how customers can protect themselves and their personal information when using AirTags, iPhones, and other products.

 Apple has always been proactive when it comes to privacy and security.
-In the latest website update, Apple is trying to inform its users about to clarifywhat the company is doing to keep them safe and how they can use the features available to protect themselves.
-The Personal Safety User Guide for Apple Devices is a resource for "anyone who is concerned about or has been affected by technology-facilitated abuse, stalking, or harassment."
-The guide says it can help users "cut digital ties with those you no longer want to be connected to" and describes the safety features available on Apple products.
+In the latest website update, Apple is trying to inform its users about to clarifyWhat the company is doing to ensure safety and how they can use the available features to protect themselves.
+The Personal Safety User Guide for Apple Devices is a resource for "anyone concerned about or affected by technology-enabled abuse, stalking, or harassment."
+The guide states that it can help users "cut digital ties with those you no longer want to associate with" and describes the security features of Apple products.

 Security guidelines primarily apply to devices with newer software